Shaunwei/RealChar/README.md

 ## Issues
 -   Currently the TTS function relies on detecting the prefix, "char_name>", to activate speaking.
 If it fails to detect the ">" token, it does not spit a sound at all.
 And we're relying on the AI to cleverly generate that prefix for us, which sometimes don't.

-## To Do
+## Ideas

 -   Add response latency measurements.

+-   Hard code the prefix "char_name>" instead of relying on the LLM generating it.
+Make the chat history "balanced" in term of the prefixes "You>" and "char_name>".

 -   Can also collect the role the user is playing.
 For example, my name, my background.

-And make the chat history "balanced" in term of the prefixes "You>" and "char_name>".
+-   Can provide some template prompts that specify the relation between the user and the character, for example, friends, parents, spouse, fans, etc.

+-   Try allow AI to speak spontaneously, i.e., get out of the 1 question - 1 response paradigm.
+Maybe add time encoding to the input, like positional encoding did.
+Now it sounds more like a simplified audio based Transformer model.